analogsenses/source/source/_posts/2014-08-21-building-a-lightweight-photography-kit-for-the-urban-professional.markdown

 categories:
 - Guides
 - Photography
-Description: "Always having your camera kit with you can make a huge difference.
+description: "Always having your camera kit with you can make a huge difference.
 Here’s how you can build a versatile kit that's still small and light enough to carry anywhere."
 ---

 <p class="extra-width"><img class="extra-width" src="https://farm4.staticflickr.com/3926/14793131809_a336b97fbc_h.jpg"/></p>